MicrosoftLearning/mslearn-stream-analytics/Instructions/Labs/01-stream-analytics.md

     git clone https://github.com/MicrosoftLearning/mslearn-stream-analytics dp-000
     ```

-5. Wait for the command to complete, and then enter the following command to change the current directory to the folder containing the files for this exercise.
+5. After the repo has been cloned, enter the following commands to change to the folder for this exercise and run the **setup.sh** script it contains:

-    ```bash
+    ```
     cd dp-000/Allfiles/Labs/01
-    ```

-6. Enter the following command to run a script that creates the Azure resources you will need in this exercise.

-    ```bash
     bash setup.sh
     ```